currawong-project/libcw/notes.md

 ### TODO:

+- allow labels to be assigned to MIDI devices to avoid having to edit MIDI device names in the program cfg.

 - flow:recd_merge and recd_copy() is extremely dangerous.
 It is easy to end up merging incompatible record types into the same output.
 If bitwise copying is used the record types should be verified to be identical.
 See 'recd_extract' for an example of working with recd_type to do a safe field by field copy.

 - Log level should be settable for each proc from the network.

+- Trigger variables should allow multiple incoming connections.
+Review the 'fan-in' design notes.
+  'fan-in' may be a worth implementing in general.

+- Proc's need their own log that scrolls inside them.
+This would solve the problem of very active logs scrolling slower logs out of the window.

 - CRASH BUG: if the destination of an 'out:{}' connection (e.g. a connection to an earlier proc. in the exec. chain) is already connected the network parser crashes.
 This is easy to reprodue by